“We Lost Before It Even Started”: South African Activist Jacinta Blames Hugo Broos for Mexico Defeat

 Jacinta Ngobese-Zuma blames Hugo Broos for defeat

-Reacting to the defeat, Jacinta Ngobese-Zuma blamed their coach, Hugo Broos, and his staff for the results.
+Reacting to the defeat, Jacinta Ngobese-Zuma blamed South Africa's coach, Hugo Broos, and his staff for the results.

-According to Jacinta, whose activities with the March and March movement have caused a lot of disaffection for the South African team across Africa, the coach's team selection was poor.
+According to Jacinta, whose activities with the March and March movement have caused widespread disaffection, the coach's team selection was poor.

 "Absolutely the coach's fault… from the line-up we knew we lost the game before it even started," she said.